-As has already been mentioned, it is also possible to use own diffraction patterns or the ICSD/Retrieve database in phase identification.
-Before you can do so, you have to store your corresponding diffraction patterns and/or crystal structure data sets in a so-called "user database" file (file extension *.mtu), using the so-called "User Database Manager" dialog.
-If you have not already done so, please follow these instructions first, in order to create the mtu-file from your data or the ICSD/Retrieve.
+In addition (or as an alternative) to using the "classical" reference databases like ICDD PDF or COD, it is also possible to use own diffraction patterns in phase analysis.
+Before you can do so, you have to store your corresponding diffraction patterns and/or crystal structure data sets in a so-called "user database" file (file extension *.mtu), e.g. using the so-called "User Database Manager" dialog.
+If you have not already done so, please follow these instructions first, in order to create the mtu-file from your data.
 Afterwards, please return to this point and continue reading.

-The procedure to use an existing user database file (*.mtu) as reference database is pretty similar to the one using an old PDF-2 version: First, you have to tell Match! that you would like to apply a user database, by marking the corresponding option in the middle of the "Create Reference Database" dialog.
+In order to use an existing user database file (*.mtu) as reference database, you first have to tell Match! that you would like to apply a user database, by marking the corresponding option in the middle of the "Create Reference Database" dialog.
 Afterwards, you have to select the location of the *.mtu file, by pressing the button "Select user database file (*.mtu)" to the right of the corresponding input line "Location:".

 A "File Open" dialog will be displayed in which you have to select the mtu-file in which your user data are stored.
 Afterwards, press "Open" to select the file/directory and return to the "Create Reference Database" dialog.
 The location of the mtu-file will now be displayed in the corresponding input box.